Quarke89/CarND-LaneLines-P1/writeup/writeup.md

 The Hough transform accomplishes this by finding all the points that are co-linear.
 Every edge pixel is transformed into the Hough space parametrized by ρ and θ using ρ = x\*cos(θ) + y\*sin(θ) where ρ is the distance to the origin and θ is the angle between the x-axis and the line connecting the origin and the pixel point.

 θ is swept from 0 to 2π in some discrete step.
 This is equivalent to drawing a line through an edge pixel that goes through every angle 0 to 2π and tabulating/accumulating the ρ and θ values.
-When done for all the edge pixels, the ρ and θ pairs with the highest accumulated "votes" represent lines in the original image
+When this procedure is applied for all the edge pixels, the ρ and θ pairs with the highest accumulated "votes" represent lines in the original image

 The OpenCV function `cv2.HoughLinesP` is used with the following parameters
 * ρ = 1 (distance resolution in pixels of the Hough grid)
 * 0 = π/180 (angular resolution in radians of the Hough grid)
 * threshold = 35 (minimum number of votes required)
-* min_line_len = 4 (minimum number of pixels required for making up a line)
+* min_line_len = 2 (minimum number of pixels required for making up a line)
-* max_line_gap = 10 (maximum gap in pixels between line segments)
+* max_line_gap = 30 (maximum gap in pixels between line segments)

 ![hough line transform](images/hough_line.jpg)